NL33/electron-git/znext.md

 # Next for git-side:

 -create renderer window.
 DONE.
--add input into renderer window
--add save button in renderer window
+-add save button in renderer window.
+DONE
--update to new version with git
+-update to new version with git.
+DONE.
 -show message back
 -confirm the directory you want to update